normful/blog/content/blog/Where is AI research going.md

 date = 2023-05-14
 +++

-What I'm not currently not in doing:
+What I'm not currently not interested in doing:
 - renting GPUs
 - training my own models
 - collecting and cleaning training data